Code Owners for Bitbucket Cloud

 Get started

-For installation check corresponding section.
+For the installation check the corresponding section.

-file in the root of your repository with code owners rules - Create a pull request (with
+1. Define a CODEOWNERS file in the root of your repository with code owners rules

-file in destination branch) - Benefit from auto-assigned reviewers
+3. Benefit from auto-assigned reviewers

-- Add merge checks to enforce code owner reviews
+4. Add merge checks to enforce code owner reviews

 Discover more features in our Code Owners documentation.